Morgoth (band): History

-As of December 5, 2014 Morgoth parted ways with their longtime lead vocalist Marc Grewe but will continue as a band with a new lead vocalist.
+As of December 5, 2014 Morgoth parted ways with their longtime lead vocalist Marc Grewe but continued as a band with a new lead vocalist.
 The band also released a new album in the spring of 2015, titled Ungod.

 On May 24, 2018, the band announced they would be going on hiatus following their performance on June 8 at the Chronical Moshers Open Air in Germany.
 On December 17, 2020, Morgoth announced that they had broken up again.